Visitor policy and protocols for Health PEI facilities, including Long-Term Care facilities

 Are Visitors and Partners in Care permitted to visit more than one Long-Term Care facility?

-Partners in Care and Designated Visitors may visit more than one Long-Term Care Facility provided they adhere to all facility infection prevention and control measures.
+Partners in Care may visit more than one Long-Term Care Facility provided they adhere to all facility infection prevention and control measures.

 Are patients and residents permitted to leave the facility?